Extreme Event Aware ($\eta$-) Learning: Results

 \end{thm}

 Theorem \ref{thm:optimality-rel} provides a further justification of the $\eta$-learning framework.
 It indicates that, when the error induced by the data-consistent estimator is dominated by that occurs in the extreme region, the $W_1$ distance is, up to multiplicative constants, equivalent to the dominant error term $\Ee\left[\left|(\yf-y)\rvert_E\right|\right]$.
-This means the incorporation of $W_1$ in \eqref{eq:geneces} and \eqref{eq:geneces-u} is optimal, and it addresses the earlier concern regarding the selection of the Wasserstein metric: $W_1$ provides a particularly tight and informative representation of the tail error, rendering it optimally suited for the objectives of our framework.
+This indicates that the incorporation of $W_1$ in \eqref{eq:geneces} and \eqref{eq:geneces-u} is optimal and that $W_1$ provides a particularly tight and informative representation of the tail error, rendering it optimally suited for the objectives of our framework.

-Although Theorem \ref{thm:optimality-rel} further validates the framework by providing certain optimality guarantee, similar to Theorem \ref{thm:sufficiency}, it does not directly relate to $\yg$.
+Although Theorem \ref{thm:optimality-rel} further validates the framework by providing a certain optimality guarantee, similar to Theorem \ref{thm:sufficiency}, it does not directly apply to $\yg$.
 We next show that analogous tightness results on $\yg$ can be obtained in terms of exact approximation errors.
-To facilitate these, we introduce the following assumptions.
+To facilitate this, we introduce the following assumptions.

 \begin{assump} $\int_{\Xc \setminus E} |\yf-y|\mathrm{d}\mu \leq \varepsilon_1.$ \end{assump}

 \begin{assump} $\int_{\Xc \setminus E} |\yf-\yg|\mathrm{d}\mu \leq \varepsilon_2.$ \end{assump} {\arabic{thm}}